• Nav Social Menu

 10. Know the Importance of an emergency fund

-One of the easiest ways to break a budget is to have to spend on unplanned for expenses (hospitalizations and medical bills, funerals, vehicle breakdowns).
+One of the easiest ways to break a budget is to have to spend on unplanned for expenses (hospitalizations and medical bills, funerals, unexpected car repair).

-It is these unplanned-for emergencies that can leave you debt ridden as it is common for households to turn to credit cards and expensive personal loans if they don’t have en emergency fund.
+It is these unplanned-for emergencies that can leave you debt ridden as it is common for households to turn to credit cards and expensive personal loans if they don’t have a savings account.

-With an emergency fund in place, the financial knock when an unexpected expense occurs is not so hard to bear.
-It is also easier to meet your financial health goals and reach financial independence sooner.
+With an emergency fund in place, the financial knock when unexpected expenses occur is not so hard to bear.
+It is also easier to build savings and reach financial freedom sooner.

-You can also try a savings challenge like these options to help yourself pull together an emergency fund.
+You can also try a savings challenge like these options to help yourself pull together an emergency fund or retirement savings account.

 Live Below Your Means Examples